Alteryx captures win-loss insights from different segments—and uses them to refine competitive strategy

 And then third is more of those customer testimonials and references.
 If we can connect two customers together to better understand why they chose Alteryx in the first place.
 So it's pricing information, product differentiation, and then at the end of the day, like customer testimonials and quotes.

 That's great.
-Obviously you guys obviously use a competitive intelligence tool like Crayon.
-I guess tell me how do you utilize the feedback from Clozd and Crayon together?
+Obviously, you guys use a competitive intelligence tool like Crayon.
+How do you utilize the feedback from Clozd and Crayon together?

-Now with the new integration, we can have a more seamless and facilitated process to actually directly embed those insights from the Clozd win-loss reports into our battle cards, so that our sellers have the most up-to-date in real-time information as possible.
-So, just yesterday we had an interview get published where we won a significant deal against a competitor and there were several product differentiations that we were able to update the battle card in real time once that interview got published.
+Now with the new integration, we can have a more seamless and facilitated process to actually directly embed those insights from the Clozd win-loss reports into our battle cards so that our sellers have the most up-to-date, real-time information possible.
+Just yesterday, we had an interview get published where we won a significant deal against a competitor, and there were several product differentiations that we were able to update the battlecard in real time once that interview got published.

-That's great.
-I guess tell me, have there been any areas where you guys have taken action or based on the insights that you've gotten from win-loss?
+Have there been any areas where you guys have taken action based on the insights that you've gotten from win-loss?

-One insight that we recently gleaned was a specific player in our general market was employing a takeout campaign, and so we actually found that information out through a win-loss report, and then we were able to provide additional materials for sales on talk tracks to navigate that takeout campaign that that player was employing.
-And so, we actually wouldn't have found out about that takeout campaign probably until way later in the game when we would've had more impact to our business, but we were able to get to it earlier on.
+One insight that we recently gleaned was that a specific player in our general market was employing a takeout campaign.
+We actually found that information out through a win-loss report, and then we were able to provide additional materials for sales on talk tracks to navigate that takeout campaign that that player was employing.
+We actually wouldn't have found out about that takeout campaign probably until way later in the game when it would've had more impact on our business, but we were able to get to it earlier on.

-Great.
-Now that you've been doing win-loss for a while, I guess, what are some suggestions or recommendations you would have for somebody that was just starting off on a win-loss program?
+Now that you've been doing win-loss for a while, what are some suggestions or recommendations you would have for somebody that was just starting off on a win-loss program?

 Yeah, probably two points.
-First is, as I mentioned, that buy-in from your leadership, because the distribution of the insights are only going to go as far as your loudest speaker or champion.
+First, as I mentioned, is that buy-in from your leadership, because the distribution of the insights is only going to go as far as your loudest speaker or champion.

-And then, second is to start small.
+And then, second, is to start small.
 When we first started with our Clozd partnership five years ago, we had one scope because at the time we had one product.
-So focus in on two, three areas that you really want to answer, and then as you get information that answers those questions, then you can kind of snowball.
-But start small, but also have that top level buy-in.
+So, focus on two or three areas that you really want to answer, and then as you get information that answers those questions, then you can kind of snowball.
+But start small, and also have that top-level buy-in.